PEI Canada Red Fox Photo Tour May 26-19, 2018

 "Prince Edward Island is a Vulpes vulpes gem.
-The island has a large, healthy urban red fox population, as well as many rural foxes that call places like PEI National Park home.
+The island has a large, healthy urban red fox population, as well as many rural foxes that call PEI home.
 These two options alone give a great variety of photographic opportunities, as well as learning experiences.
 Foxes living in different environments, urban versus suburban, behave quite differently.
 These differences make photographing the island foxes appealing.

 Another alluring aspect of PEI is the color variants of the foxes.
 On the island, there are three red fox pelage colorations: red, cross, and silver".

 Click on each image to see a larger version: